Prosecutor: Man at compound trained kids for school shooting

 Anderson did not recall seeing the Georgia boy who was missing.
 But he said some of the smaller children from the compound turned up to play with children at neighboring properties after the group first arrived.

-"We just figured they were doing what we were doing, getting a piece of land and getting off the grid," said Anderson.
+"We just figured they were doing what we were doing, getting a piece of land and getting off the grid," Anderson said.

 As the months passed, however, they stopped seeing the smaller children playing in the area.
 They also stopped hearing guns fired off at a shooting range on the property, he said.